playframework/play-samples/README.md

 ## Running

-Running this using application requires [sbt](http://www.scala-sbt.org/). gRPC requires the transport to be HTTP/2 so we want to Play to use HTTP/2 (which, in Play, implies HTTPS).
-We'll use the below helper script:
+Running this application requires [sbt](http://www.scala-sbt.org/). gRPC, in turn, requires the transport to be HTTP/2 so we want Play to use HTTP/2 (which, in Play, implies HTTPS).
+So rather than invoke `sbt` directly we'll use a helper script invoked as such:

 ```
 ./ssl-play runProd